 Now that all your files and data are safely stored, it’s time to finally wipe your device clean.
 The best way to do this is by performing a factory data reset.
 Doing this will clean up your phone’s storage and settings, taking it back to its original state.
 The phone will look and feel just as it did the first time you turned it on (software-wise).
 You’ll even have to go through the initial setup process again.

-You can perform a factory data reset by going to Settings > System > Reset options > Erase all data (factory reset) > Erase all data.
+We have a guide on how to factory reset Android devices.
+If you need a quick summary, you can perform a factory data reset by going to Settings > System > Reset options > Erase all data (factory reset) > Erase all data.
 Enter your PIN and confirm by hitting Erase all data.
-These instructions are good for a Pixel 4a with 5G running Android 12, though.
+These instructions are good for a Pixel 7 Pro running Android 13, though.
 Instructions may be different depending on your specific handset.
 Hit the link below for more info on factory resetting Android devices.

 Take some nice pictures!

 This is specifically a step you should take if you’re selling the device directly to another person, whether that be through eBay, Facebook, Craigslist, etc. Looks matter, so one more thing to do before selling your phone is to take some nice pictures of the device.
 You should make sure it looks nice, so clean it up and find a nice background.
 You should also make sure people can see the phone’s state.
 If there are any cracks or scuffs, you should ensure the customer can see them.

 You should make sure the photos of the phone you're selling look nice, but also show its true state.Edgar Cervantes